“The Linux of social media”—How LiveJournal pioneered (then lost) running a blog

 changing landscape

-Despite that, the LiveJournalers Ars spoke to look returned on the platform as something extra pure than the ever-present social media offerings of today, and it remains a professional revel in that they gained’t soon forget.
+Despite that, the LiveJournalers Ars spoke to look returned on the platform as something extra pure than the ever-present social media offerings of today, and it remains a professional reveal that they gained’t soon forget.
 “It truly comes down to Twitter and Facebook looking to be the Walmart of social media—all and sundry has one,” says Paolucci.
 “We desired to be the mother-and-pop corner save of social media, but we bought to somebody who didn’t keep in mind that.
 And that’s wherein Dreamwidth comes in.”

 Share